 Subject Focus: Data Handling and Chance - Probability Learning Outcome 10: At the end of the programme, I can demonstrate an understanding of the probabilities associated with certain, uncertain and impossible Paper I and Paper II events.

-Assessment Ci riteria (Level 1) Assessment Criteria (Level 2) Assessment Criteria (Level 3) 10.1a Mention events that are certain to happen, and others that are impossible.
-10.1b Identify events as certain, very likely, likely, equally likely (even chan ce), unlikely, very unlikely and/or impossible.
+Assessment Criteria (Level 1) Assessment Criteria (Level 2) Assessment Criteria (Level 3) 10.1a Mention events that are certain to happen, and others that are impossible.
+10.1b Identify events as certain, very likely, likely, equally likely (even chance), unlikely, very unlikely and/or impossible.
 10.2c Estimate the probability of an event by experiment.
-10.2d Determine the probability of an event 10.3d Determine the probability of an event from a frequency table.
-E.g. the probability of getting 4 when throwing a die = $1/6$: the probability of not aetting a 4 when throwing a die = 5/6.
+10.2d Determine the probability of an event.
+E.g. the probability of getting 4 when throwing a die = 1/6; the probability of not getting a 4 when throwing a die = 5/6.
+10.3d Determine the probability of an event from a frequency table.
 10.2e Distinguish between experimental and theoretical probability.
 10.2f Deduce that the probability of a certain event is 1 and the probability of an impossible event is 0.
-10.2g Mark the probability on a probability scale 10.25 Mark the probability of a probability scale.
+10.2g Mark the probability on a probability scale.

 Assessment Criteria (Level 1) Assessment Criteria (Level 2) Assessment Criteria (Level 3) 10.2h Identify the set of all possible outcomes of a single event.
 E.g. Picking a counter from a bag containing two red counters (R_1 , R_2) and one blue counter (B).
 The possible outcomes are: picking R_1 , picking R_2 or picking B. 10.2i Identify the set of all possible outcomes of two independent events.
-E.g. One bag contains two red counters (R_1, R_2) and a blue counter (B).
-Another bag contains a red counter (R_3) and a green counter (G).
+E.g. One bag contains two red counters (R_1, R_2) and a blue counter (B) .
+Another bag contains a red counter (R_3) and a green counter (G) .
 One counter is picked from each bag.
-The possible outcomes are six: R_1R_3 ; R_1G ; R_2R_3 ; R_2G ; BR 3 ; and BG.
+The possible outcomes are six: R_1R_3 , R_1G ; R_2R_3 ; R_2G ; BR_3 ; and BG .
 10.2j Deduce that the probability of all mutually exclusive outcomes adds up to 1.
 10.3j Work out the probability of mutually exclusive events.
 10.2k Construct a possibility space for two independent events.
-10.21 Work out the probability of two independent events using a possibility space.
+10.2l Work out the probability of two independent events using a possibility space.
 10.3m Distinguish between dependent and independent events.
 10.3n Construct a probability tree (tree diagram) for up to three independent and/or dependent events.